D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 - Node.js – Runtime for Next.js and backend processing
 - Supabase – Cloud storage for images, authentication, and database management
 - Yahoo API / Other Financial Stock API – Market data for finance-related features

+## MVP - Minimum Viable Product

+a set of features you *must* have for your first deployable version
+1. portfolio tracking
+2. User Account settings

+social feature later on

 ---
 This is the end of the Project Documentation.